saw-leipzig/csv2cmi/README.md

 * where a letter has been received: "addresseePlace" (with the appropriate "addresseePlaceID" as proper [GeoNames URL](http://www.geonames.org/))

 If your printed letters are numbered, put the numbers in a additional column named "key".
-If a name is put within brackets it sets @cert to 'medium'.
+If a date is put within brackets it sets @cert to 'medium'.

 ## License